 Cinnamon reduces your risk of colon cancer by helping to remove excess bile in your digestive tract and prevent the damage it can cause to colon cells.

-Cinnamon health benefits are so numerous, ideally you'd want to have some every day.
-However, as with any herb or spice, you may find it impractical to include cinnamon in your meal plans that often.
+Cinnamon health benefits are so numerous, ideally you'd want to have some cinnamon every day.
+However, as with any herb or spice, you may find it impractical to include it in your meal plans that often.
 There's an easy way to accomplish this — by making yourself a fresh smoothie every day and adding some cinnamon and other spices to your recipe.

 I personally use herbs such as basil, cilantro and parsley in my green smoothie recipes to give them more of the benefits of dark green leafy vegetables.
 Because they're so concentrated with antioxidants, you can use a much smaller amount than you would with other greens like kale or spinach, and they won't overwhelm the flavor of your smoothie recipe.

 I don't stop there, either.
 I like to use other spices such as cinnamon, cloves, ginger, turmeric and others in my smoothie recipes, mostly for their added antioxidant benefits.
 Once they're blended in with all the other ingredients, you can't really distinguish any one particular taste.
-You just need to experiment a little to get the flavor just right for you.
+You just need to experiment a little with the proportions to get the flavor just right for you.

 To learn more about the art of making smoothies, skip on over to my page on How to Make a Smoothie the Healthy Way and learn all my tricks for making delicious and nutritious smoothies!